DevanshLath45/Virtual-Internship---Quantium/README.md

-# Virtual Internship - Quantium

-I completed Quantium Data Analytics Job Simulation on Forage.
-In the simulation I:
+### Quantium Data Analytics Virtual Experience Program (Forage)

-Completed a job simulation focused on Data Analytics and Commercial Insights for the data science team.
+- Completed a job simulation focused on **Data Analytics and Commercial Insights** for the data science team
-Developed expertise in data preparation and customer analytics, utilizing transaction datasets to extract valuable insights and deliver data-driven commercial recommendations.
+- Developed expertise in **data preparation** and **customer analytics** using transaction datasets to extract valuable insights and deliver data-driven commercial recommendations
-Extended analytical capabilities to identify benchmark stores for conducting uplift testing on trial store layouts, enabling evidence-based decision-making.
+- Identified **benchmark stores** for uplift testing of trial store layouts, supporting **evidence-based decision-making**
-Leveraged acquired data analytics and insights from previous tasks to create comprehensive reports for the Category Manager, facilitating informed strategic decisions and enhancing commercial applications.
+- Created comprehensive reports for the **Category Manager**, leveraging insights to enhance **strategic decisions** and **commercial applications**

 Certificate of Completion